millsoft/acetool/README.md

 ### Installing

+The easiest installation is using composer:
+`composer global install millsoft/acetool`

 Install this project on your machine by downloading the ZIP or use git to clone it.
 Then use comoser to install all needed dependencies by executing following command in the project directory: